From the Domesday book to the present day, step back in time and take a look through the history of Fleetwood.

 Burton designed two lighthouses for the town.
 The Pharos or Upper Lighthouse and Beach or Lower Lighthouse (below), both of which opened in 1840.

-A third lighthouse, the Wyre Light, was built in 1839-40 by Alexander Mitchell offshore on the northeast corner of North Wharf.
-The three lighthouses used together safely guided ships through the Wyre channel.
+A third lighthouse, the Wyre Light, was built in 1839-40 by Alexander Mitchell.
+You can still see it, offshore on the northeast corner of North Wharf.
+Together, the three lighthouses safely guided ships through the Wyre channel and into port.

 History of Fleetwood as a Seaside Resort